 Helen Keller was born in June 1880 in Tuscumbia, northwest Alabama.
 Afflicted at the age of 19 months with an unknown illness (possibly scarlet fever or meningitis) that left her blind and deaf, Keller went on to achieve many remarkable feats, publishing 14 books and becoming world-renowned as a keen activist for a range of causes.

 Today, Keller is best remembered as a someone who overcame personal adversity to become one of the 20th century’s leading humanitarian advocates.
-Here, the team behind Whirlpool, a new historical drama-short about Keller which won the Inspiration Award at The AHRC Research in Film Awards 2017, shares nine facts about the activist and author…
+Here, the team behind Whirlpool, a historical drama-short about Keller which won the Inspiration Award at The AHRC Research in Film Awards 2017, shares nine facts about the activist and author…

 Keller was the first deafblind college graduate